 Ozonolysis is one of the important reactions related to oxidation of alkenes in organic chemistry.
 It tells us about the activity of ozone on alkenes.
 Ozonolysis is sometimes used for detecting the position of double bonds in aliphatic alkenes.

 Question: What is ozonolysis?

 Answer: Ozonolysis is an organic reaction involving oxidation of alkenes.
 When a solution containing alkene is exposed to ozone in the presence of an inert solvent, ozonide is formed which on further hydrolysis yields cleavage products like aldehydes and ketones.
-This reaction is very helpful in the determination of position of double bond in aliphatic alkenes.
+This reaction is very helpful in the determination of the position of a double bond in aliphatic alkenes.

-Question: What is the general mechanism for ozonylsis reaction?
+Question: What is the general mechanism for ozonolysis reaction?

 Answer: Ozonolysis reaction generally takes place in two steps: